jzucker2/JSZVCR/README.md

 * handle multiple responses
 * don't save file unless something was recorded
 * speed tests
-* add recording for NSURLConnection, NSURLSessionDelegate, NSURLSession on iOS 9
-* add tests for AFNetworking
 * better support for cancelling and errored network connects
 * proper support for redirects
 * Add Swift tests and Swift testing target
-* add assert for isRecording being set to NO during CI